GSA Management Assurances

 Statement of Assurance

-GSA management is responsible for managing risks and maintaining effective internal controls to meet the objectives of Sections 2 and 4 of the Federal Managers’ Financial Integrity Act.
+The U. S. General Services Administration (GSA) management is responsible for managing risks and maintaining effective internal controls to meet the objectives of Sections 2 and 4 of the Federal Managers’ Financial Integrity Act.
 GSA conducted its assessment of risk and internal controls in accordance with the Office of Management and Budget (OMB) Circular No. A-123, Management’s Responsibility for Enterprise Risk Management and Internal Control.
-Based on the results of the assessment, GSA management can provide reasonable assurance that internal controls over operations, reporting, and compliance were operating effectively as of September 30, 2019.
+The assessment did not identify any material weaknesses.
+GSA management can provide reasonable assurance that internal controls over operations, reporting, and compliance were operating effectively as of September 30, 2020.

 Emily W. Murphy